jochen777/jWebForm/README.md

 ## Overview

-Form-handling support in current Java MVC frameworks is often basic. jWebForm tries to fill this gap by providing these features:
+With jWebform you can define HTML forms in a clean way, fill them with request-variables, validate them and build HTML out of them.
+It gets away from the tedious work around form handling in HTML projects.
+It is framework agnostic, so it should work with *every* Java/Kotlin...
+Webframework around.

 * central form-definition for reuse and separation of concerns
 * avoiding a lot of boilerplate code
 * very compact output in sourcecode of template
 * build in validation and security

+Form-handling support in current Java MVC frameworks is often basic. jWebForm tries to fill this gap by providing these features:

 More here: [Overview Features](doc/features.md)